Merger conditions farm milk

 Start up premium for member dairy farmers

-Dutch member dairy farmers who cancel their membership of FrieslandCampina and who will supply their regular milk to another buyer of raw milk in the Netherlands will receive a start up premium of 5.00 euro for each 100 kilos of milk.
+Dutch member dairy farmers who terminate their membership of FrieslandCampina and who will supply their regular milk to another buyer of raw milk in the Netherlands will receive a start up premium of 5.00 euro for each 100 kilos of milk.
 The milk volume supplied in the previous calendar year determines the level of the premium.
 The premium is paid within two months of a dairy farmer who has actually started to supply milk to another buyer.
 If a dairy farmer ends his or her business within three years or returns to FrieslandCampina, the departure premium is to be repaid pro rata.
 This is also the case when non regular milk is being supplied.

 Dutch Milk Foundation & merger conditions